 What you should do

-Provide 3 copies of a site mechanical plan and 3 copies of a site grading plan (if not included on the mechanical plan) directly to the Water and Sewer Servicing Section of Drainage Planning and Engineering.
+Provide a site mechanical plan and a site grading plan (if not included on the mechanical plan) directly to the Water and Sewer Servicing Section of Drainage Planning and Engineering.
 This plan of the on-site private water and sewer systems must include:

 - Signature and seal of a registered professional acceptable to EPCOR.